aashiagrawal/cell_simulation/README.md

 # Overview

 Mathematical models are effective tools that are used to simulate real world scenarios to develop a better understanding of what occurs in situtations that cannot be modeled in real life.
 By using mathematical models, various factors can be manipulated to reveal the behavior of a system in response to any variable, making these conceptual models reliable tools when investigating certain real world behaviors.
 To better understand how to model real world phenomena, I decided to develop a program in which a simulation could provide a basic representation of a common occurence.
 In this case, I chose to simulate the movement of cancer cells because of how common cancer illness is.
+This allowed me to apply my computer science interest to biology.

 ## Task 1: Populating a grid with cells